Piyu-shh/Retinal_Disease_Classification/README.md

-# EyeDiseasePred — Retinal Disease Classification System
+# Retinal Disease Classification System

 An AI-powered clinical decision-support system for automated detection of retinal diseases using deep learning, ensemble learning, and an interactive UI with LLM-based medical guidance.